 Legal Indenture from John Bergen of South Brunswick, NJ to Peter Kean for $391 for the sale of three enslaved people, Cirus, Peggy, and Peggy's infant Elias.
 Peter would hold Cirus for eight years.
 Writing on the back indicates that Elias is Cyrus's son and that Peter purchased them for Susan Ursin Niemcewicz, his mother.

 Enslaved People Included: Cirus or Cyrus, Peggy, Elias

 People Included: Susan Ursin Niemcewicz

 Bay 1, Column 2, LHC Series 2

 Bergen, John.
 Legal Indenture John Bergen to Peter Kean, March 18, 1811.
 Manuscript.
-From Special Collections Research Library and Archives, Kean University, Liberty Hall Collection 1810s. https://digitalcommons.kean.edu/lhc_1810s/7
+From Special Collections Research Library and Archive, Kean University, Liberty Hall Collection 1810s. https://digitalcommons.kean.edu/lhc_1810s/7

 This collection is open to the public for research use.
 Copyright remains with Kean University.
 Credit this material.
 Personal photographs may be made for research purposes.
 Inquiries regarding publishing material from the collection should be directed to Lynette Zimmerman, Executive Director at the Liberty Hall Academic Center & Exhibition Hall at email@example.com.